luk400/vim-jukit/README.md

 * `jukit#PythonHelp()`: shows documentation for visually selected python function/class in terminal

-In general, the function `jukit#SaveNBToFile()` is explained as follows:
+In general, the function `jukit#SaveNBToFile()` works as follows:

 * `jukit#SaveNBToFile(run, open, to)`: Must have Jupyter installed to work, since it uses the terminal command `jupyter nbconvert`.
-Here, `run` should be 1 or 0 and specifies if the code should be run to include output when converting, `open` should be 1 or 0 indicating if the file should be opened afterwards, and `to` specifies the output format.
-Generally, `to` can take any argument accepted by the `--to` flag of `jupyter nbconvert` (see `jupyter nbconvert -h`), note however that this has only been tested with pdf and html, and you need to specify a viewer variable to then open the file (i.e. to use `jukit#SaveNBToFile(0, 1, 'pdf')` the variable `g:jukit_pdf_viewer` needs to exist).
+The `run` argument specifies if the code should be executed to include output when converting, `open` inidcateds if the file should be opened after converting, and `to` specifies the output format.
+Generally, `to` can take any argument accepted by the `--to` flag of `jupyter nbconvert` (see `jupyter nbconvert -h`), note however that this has only been tested with pdf and html, and you need to specify a viewer variable to then open the file (e.g. to use `jukit#SaveNBToFile(0, 1, 'pdf')` the variable `g:jukit_pdf_viewer` needs to exist).

 ### Commands

-When working with virtual environments, you can activate it before starting the python shell using the `JukitPy` command, e.g.:
+When working with virtual environments, you can activate it before starting the python shell using the `JukitPy` command, for example:

 ```vim